fishilico/shared/latex/mathematics/polynomial.rst

     $X$ is not invertible in $F[X]$ (this can be show using $\deg(PQ) = \deg(P) + \deg(Q)$ and $\deg(1) = 0$).
     This looks like the set of natural integers ($\N$), where numbers are not invertible.
     By similarity it is possible to define an Euclidean division between $A$ and $B$.
-    This division is substracting from $A$ several multiples of $B$ until it is no longer possible.
+    This division is subtracting from $A$ several multiples of $B$ until it is no longer possible.
     So long that the remainder has a degree greater of equal to those of $B$, the degree of the remainder can be decreased.

     \begin{theorem}[Euclidean division]